-Some churches focus on meeting the individual needs of people as their worldview, as their way of life.
+Some churches focus on meeting the individual needs of people as their raison d-etre, as their way of life.
 Everything gets oriented towards this.
 This, says Van Yperen, is a mistake, and will make solving conflict more difficult.
 He writes:

 "In many churches, the remedy for conflict often makes it worse, deepening the problem by failing to address the fundamental issue: We are trusting our ways more than God’s.
 All individualism leads to consumerism.
 When self is center, the world exists to meet one’s personal needs.
 “Hey, I’m entitled to this!”
 A culture of consumerism will always value individual needs above community life.
 “You’re important to me so long as you serve my needs.”
 When a church focuses on meeting the needs of individuals, Jesus and the Bible become a personal, need-meeting machine.
 The church becomes a collection of individuals who are fundamentally at competition with one another—competing to have their needs met.
 Here, the Gospel becomes a commodity distributed by supply and demand.
 Since no church can meet all the needs, ultimately one set of needs must be placed against the other.
 When this happens, staff and members will compete to make a case for how and why their needs are greater than others....
 [T]he church becomes divided into interest groups or coalitions formed by age and individual preference."
 (30)